Last Updated: March 23, 2022

 Like any promotion, it’s an opportunity to encourage customers to purchase products that they normally wouldn’t buy.
 You can also select products with a higher profit margin in order to minimize your losses during the promotion.
 Overstocked items of slow movers work well, too.
 Promos will get these out the door and help you better manage your inventory.
 Stay away from discounting your best sellers, though.
 You don’t want to discount sales that you would have made at full price otherwise.

 Coupons also allow you to control how long the deal lasts.
 Depending on the industry and products, some deals are best as quick, short-term offers while others are better left available for a longer period of time.
-Make it specific and somewhat urgent; broad sales that last for a too long don’t encourage repeat shoppers.
+Make it specific and somewhat urgent; broad sales that last for too long don’t encourage repeat shoppers and reap the advantages of coupons for retail businesses.

 What About the Pitfalls of Coupons?